MY VIEW FROM THE COCKPIT

 The platforms were as an author, lecturer and professor.
 Together we (the team and the Holy Spirit who directed us) helped organize a single mission trip.
 But slowly, over time, it expanded to serve 13 countries, beginning with just one step.
 And it continues to expand.

 The Lord gave me endearing friendships and together we created teams made up of some of the most outstanding doctors in our country.
 These doctors also loved Jesus.
-The grace and passion encouraged all of them to return for a second trip, then a third and now well over a hundred trips with hundreds of doctors.
+The grace and passion encouraged all of them to return for a second trip, then a third and now well over a hundred trips.

 Our goals had many faces.
 One was to go into small rural villages in the Third World with a team of 90-100 where we took over a school compound and converted it into a med/surgical hospital with dirt floors.
 In order for the locals to be seen by doctors and cared for, every person and family member had to hear the Gospel in their language multiple times.